The Historic Environment

 - Local Development Scheme (LDS)

-Please use the links below to find the information you need:
+Please use the drop-down list below to find the information you need:

 Listed Buildings

-It is important to note that list descriptions provided by Historic England are for identification only and do not constitute listed features of a structure.
+It is important to note that list descriptions provided by Historic England are for identification only and do not constitute a comprehensive list of all important features of that structure.
 The building and anything attached to it is considered to be listed.

 Curtilage